 - It is easier to use trim sheets and layered materials on these assets.
 The normal maps are just used to add micro detail but do not define bigger shapes.
 Both, trim-sheets and layered materials have inherent benefits in regard to flexibility and possible variations.
 You can replace the trim sheet or the base materials for the material layering to create different variations of the same asset without a heavy impact on the memory.
 Both approaches allow for easier reuse of the textures across different assets.
 I will go into more detail in future blog posts.

 Sounds great, should I always use this workflow?
 No. There are a lot of situations where you still want to use the conventional high-low poly workflow.
-A good example for that are smaller hero objects, where you want to have complete control over every single detail, assets with a lot of material variety or objects with organic shapes.
+A good example of that is smaller hero objects, where you want to have complete control over every single detail, assets with a lot of material variety, or objects with organic shapes.